top of page

 Crowded Market?

 In 1994 the Amiga could already boast a couple of extremely highly rated snooker and pool games.
-Virgin Games’ Jimmy White’s ‘Whirlwind’ Snooker (1991) or Archer MacLean’s Pool (1992) were the class leaders, offering an impressively realistic three-dimensional take on the games.
+Virgin Games’ Jimmy White’s ‘Whirlwind’ Snooker (1991) and Archer MacLean’s Pool (1992) were the class leaders, offering an impressively realistic three-dimensional take on the games.

-Team17’s Arcade Pool offers a different approach, replacing the remarkable 3D trickery with top-down 2D pick-up-and-play simplicity.
+Team17’s Arcade Pool takes a different approach, replacing the remarkable 3D trickery with top-down 2D pick-up-and-play simplicity.
 It is clear that this isn’t intended to be a simulation (heck, there’s even a sizable clue in the title!) - this is very much an arcade experience, resulting in a game that is far more straightforward to play and instantly accessible.

 The Team That Could Do (Almost) No Wrong.